joshddunn/dotfiles/README.md

 # My nvim Configuration

-This configuration is a constant work in progress and is built for mac.
+This configuration is made to be used on mac.

 ## Installation